Living in a Van: Road Trip Budget & Daily Costs of Vanlife

 While living in our campervan, we typically cooked most of our meals in our kitchen and occasionally ate at fun restaurants along the way.
 We tried to limit our eating out in order to save money.

 Tip: Our favorite grocery store is Trader Joe’s.
 They always have great quality ingredients and unique food for reasonable prices.
 We would do a little dance when we saw a “TJ’s” on our Google Map.

-And of course when you’re on the road, you'll get a little snacky.
+And of course when you’re on the road, you'll get a little “snacky” (that’s one of my favorite words!).
 Our go-to snacks were trail mix, fruits, dried mangoes, crackers and root veggie chips.
-I have to admit, we did stop and get ice cream every once and awhile... okay fine, it was quite frequently.
+I have to admit, we did stop and get ice cream every once and awhile...
+Okay fine, it was quite frequently.
 (It was one hot summer!)

 Oh, and we can't forget about coffee!
 We kept track of this category more or less because we were curious how much my caffeine addiction was costing us.
 A little over $100 wasn't too terribly bad for two people in three months.